stylesuxx/v3xctrl/README.md

 * [Windows](/releases/latest/GUI_Windows.zip)
 * [MacOS](/releases/latest/GUI_MacOS.zip)

-On the computer running the viewer, make sure the following ports are open (you might need to forward them through your router) on your Server:
+On the computer running the viewer, make sure the following ports are open (you might need to forward them through your router):

 - `6666`: UDP for receiving video (UDP & TCP for running self-tests)
 - `6668`: UDP for receiving UDP messages

 #### No static IP or mobile network

-If your the computer you are running the viewer on does not have a static IP or you are on a mobile network, you will have to use the UDP Relay instead of configuring port forwarding:
+If the computer you are running the viewer on does not have a static IP address or you are on a mobile network, you will have to use the UDP Relay instead of configuring port forwarding.

-After starting the GUI, enter the Menu and check the "Enable UDP Relay" checkbox.
-If you are using the default server, a valid ID can be requested in our [Discord](https://discord.gg/uF4hf8UBBW).
+After starting the GUI, enter the Menu and check the *"Enable UDP Relay"* checkbox.
+If you are using the default server, a valid ID has to be requested in our [Discord](https://discord.gg/uF4hf8UBBW).

 > **NOTE**: This mode is a bit more difficult for initial configuration, so if at all possible, use the direct connection instead.